ramondemelo/Reports/trade_report/README.md

 # Trade-Analysis

-The notebook that accompanies this project exhibits a high level of technical debt.
-As I gathered the data and tried new things the workbook became increasingly complex.
-As this analysis is for personal use I did not mind going back to clean the code and make sure the workbook would run.
-The datasets used in this notebook can be downloaded from the IMF and Observatory of Economic Complexity.
-However, the data from the Observatory is at the product level and as such is very large, at least for my personal computer.
-It is around 220 million rows and took as much as 30GB on disk, even with data optimization pandas struggled to read and perform computations.
-I created a postgresql database and performed the aggregations there.
-I upload the notebook here for my own future reference.

 DESCRIPTION:

 This project explores the evolving export trends of the world’s five largest exporting nations—China, Germany, the USA, the Netherlands, and Japan—using IMF trade data from 2016 to 2023.
 Through data analysis and visualization techniques, I examine shifts in global trade patterns, identifying key insights in export dominance.